 Confirmed Letter of Credit Example

-Let’s look at an imaginary example of how a confirmed letter of credit could work.
+Let’s look at a fictional example of how a confirmed letter of credit could work.
 Say that Pauline’s Paper Goods receives an order for 100,000 pallets of customized notebooks from JessCo, a stationery company.
 Pauline’s Paper Goods has never worked with JessCo before and isn’t sure that this company has the means to pay for the goods.
 Maybe Pauline’s Paper Goods worries that JessCo doesn’t have what is considered good credit.

 In order to prevent non-payment after the notebooks are produced and shipped off to the buyer, Pauline’s Paper Goods outlines an agreement that JessCo needs to pay with a confirmed letter of credit on the date the shipment leaves their warehouse.